 In Caesar II, When the type of an intersection is left blank, the real section modulus of pipe elements will be used in stress calculation.

-However, leaving the type section blanked causes a problem that must be considered by the user and then a proper solution must be implemented as it has been described in the following.
+However, leaving the type section blanked causes a problem that must be considered by the user and then a proper solution must be implemented as has been described in the following.

 What is the problem?
 What is the solution?

 In Caesar II, as soon as the “SIFs & Tees” box is checked for a particular node and then the type of connection is determined, that node will be considered as an intersection and both the in and out planes will be specified automatically.
-The procedure of how Caesar II determines these planes has been described in the “User guide” of the program.
+The procedure of how Caesar II determines these planes has been described in the “User Guide” of the program.

 But if the type of connection is not determined, the related node won’t be considered as an intersection and then the in and out planes won’t be determined.

 Indeed, using the new method for SIFs determination and when the type is not specified, the program will assume that the user is defining the SIFs for 3 straight elements separately.
 The In-plane and Out-Plane directions are meaningless for a straight element.
-However, the program will consider these directions even for a straight element based on the procedure that has been mentioned in details again in the “User Guide” and then each SIF is assigned to the relevant plane(direction).
+However, the program will consider these directions even for a straight element based on the procedure that has been mentioned in detail again in the “User Guide” and then each SIF is assigned to the relevant plane(direction).